-In addition to those roles, Brad regularly Co-Chairs Law Seminar International’s Annual Conference on Energy in Alaska, served from 2012 to 2017 as a Board member of the Institute of the North and from 2013 – 2014 as a member of the Alaska House Sustainable Education Task Force.
+In addition to those roles, Brad served from 2010 to 2016 as Co-Chair of Law Seminar International’s Annual Conference on Energy in Alaska, from 2012 to 2017 as a Board member of the Institute of the North and from 2013 – 2014 as a member of the Alaska House Sustainable Education Task Force.

 From 2013 to 2016, Keithley served as President of Keithley Consulting, LLC, a firm providing advice on Alaska oil, gas and fiscal policy issues.
 Prior to founding Keithley Consulting, Brad was a Partner and Co-Head of the Oil & Gas Practice at Perkins Coie, LLP in the firm’s Anchorage and Washington, D.C. offices (2008 – 2013).
 Before that he was a Partner with Jones Day, a global law firm, based in the firm’s Dallas office (1990-2008), Senior Vice President & General Counsel of Arkla, Inc., then the third-largest U.S. integrated natural gas company (and now a division of Centerpoint Energy), based in the company’s Little Rock, Arkansas and Shreveport, Louisiana offices (1984-1990), and a Partner (1981 – 1984) and Associate (1978 – 1981) with Hall, Estill, Hardwick, Gable, Collingsworth & Nelson, a prominent regional law firm, based in the firm’s Tulsa, Oklahoma office (1978-1984).